Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Introduction

-In this work, we present such a circuit compiler developed for a shuttling-based trapped-ion quantum computer platform \cite{KIELPINSKI2002,ShuttlingArchitecture,Pino2021}.
-This platform employs qubits encoded in long-lived states of atomic ions, stored in segmented microchip ion traps as depicted in \autoref{fig-trap-archictecture}.
-In order to increase potential scalability, subsets of the register are stored at different trap sites, and the register is dynamically reconfigured between subsequent gate operations by shuttling operations, which are carried out by controllably changing voltages applied to the trap electrodes.
-Gates are performed at specific trap sites and are driven by laser or microwave radiation.
-While this approach enables effective all-to-all connectivity within the register and avoids cross-talk errors \cite{FaultTolerantReadoutMainz}, the shuttling operations incur substantial timing overhead, leading to rather slow operation timescales.
-This can lead to increased error rates, as dephasing is aggravated by the reduced operation speed.
-Furthermore, the shuttling operations can lead to reduced gate fidelities via shuttling-induced heating of the qubit ions.
-Therefore, besides compiling a given circuit to a native gate set, the main task of the gate compiler stage of a shuttling-based platform is to condition the circuit such that the required amount of shuttling operations can be minimized.
-This is accomplished by minimizing the overall gate count and by arranging the execution order of the gates in a favourable way.
-The task of generating schedules of shuttling operations based on the compilation result is handled by a subsequent \emph{Shuttling Compiler} stage \cite{durandau2021, muzzletheshuttle, backend-compiler, qubitrouting}, which is beyond the scope of this work.
+In this work, we present such a circuit compiler developed for a shuttling-based trapped-ion quantum computing platform \cite{KIELPINSKI2002,ShuttlingArchitecture,Pino2021,Murali20}.
+This platform encodes qubits in long-lived states of atomic ions stored in segmented microchip ion traps, as shown in \autoref{fig-trap-archictecture}.
+To increase potential scalability, subsets of the qubit register (a belonging set of qubits) are stored at different trap segments.
+Shuttling operations, performed by changing the voltages applied to the trap electrodes, dynamically reconfigure the register between subsequent gate operations.
+Gates are executed at specific trap sites and are driven by laser or microwave radiation.
+While this approach provides all-to-all connectivity within the register and avoids crosstalk errors, the shuttling operations incur substantial timing overhead, resulting in rather slow operation timescales in the order of tens of microseconds per operation \cite{FaultTolerantReadoutMainz}.
+This can lead to increased error rates because the reduced operation speed aggravates dephasing.
+Furthermore, the shuttling operations can lead to reduced gate fidelities due to shuttling-induced heating of the qubit ions.
+Therefore, besides compiling a given circuit into a native gate set, the main task of the gate compiler stage of a shuttling-based platform is to minimize the required amount of shuttling operations.
+This is achieved by minimizing the overall gate count and by arranging the execution order of the gates in a favorable way.
+A subsequent \emph{Shuttling Compiler} stage, which is beyond the scope of this work, handles the task of generating schedules of shuttling operations based on the compilation result \cite{umz-shuttling, durandau2022, muzzletheshuttle, backend-compiler, qubitrouting}.

+This paper focuses on taking into account the properties of the shuttling-based quantum computing hardware when optimizing the circuit.
+It provides insights into how the hardware architecture can be exploited to further improve the fidelity of the compiled circuit.
+Since we use many state-of-the-art transformations and algorithms as the basis for our circuit compiler, much of this work is also applicable to more general quantum circuit compilers.